misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/preparations.md

 Make sure you are logged in and are connected to the proper AWS account.
 Ensure AWS is configured and working with the command `aws sts get-caller-identity`.
 For later steps you will need to ensure that Kubectl is properly configured to authenticate to the newly provisioned EKS environment, you can review how those are credentials are [set here](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).

+**AWS Region Setting**
+All commands that follow assume you have set an environment variable of `AWS_REGION` to your appropriate region or have it configured in your profile already and so will not include `--region` or `--profile` when running the aws command.
+Refer to the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) for more information.

 </div>

 </CloudPlatformToggle>